1nikolas/play-integrity-checker-app/README.md

      height="80">](https://play.google.com/store/apps/details?id=gr.nikolasspyr.integritycheck)

 ## Important Note
 If you want to implement the Play Integrity API in your app you shouldn't do it this way.
 The API server should not send the whole JSON to the app, only a yes/no. Also ideally you should pair the integrity request with another one (for example login).
-That way the app won't let the user proceed without a valid Integrity token that passes integrity checks (even if your app is reverse engineered).
+That way your API won't let the user proceed without a valid Integrity token that passes integrity checks (even if your app is reverse engineered).

 ## Setup
 In order to run this yourself you'll need: